About ONet

 thomas.sutcliffe[at]nina.no

-Thomas E. Sutcliffe, PhD is a social scientist and researcher at the Norwegian Institute for Nature Research (NINA) where he uses qualitative methodologies to investigate aspects of governance, knowledge, and societal transformations that are intertwined with issues of area use, land-use changes, ecosystem restoration, and biodiversity.
+Thomas is a social scientist and researcher at the Norwegian Institute for Nature Research (NINA) where he uses qualitative methodologies to investigate aspects of governance, knowledge, and societal transformations that are intertwined with issues of area use, land-use changes, ecosystem restoration, and biodiversity.
 Moreover, he is pursuing interests in understanding how society represents and understands forms of crises related to nature and biodiversity, but also to issues of justice and pollution.
 Thomas holds a PhD in Interdisciplinary Studies of Culture where he researched the concept of the circular economy and how, in particular, sub-national authorities govern this concept and how the politics of consumption plays into the implementation of the circular economy.

 >> List of former members of the facilitation team